9dots/get-coding-curricula/3-5/grade-3-archived/lesson-plans/lesson-5/lesson.md

 - [ ] **Review** how to read the turn clockwise/counter clockwise blocks with students.

 > > "There are 2 code blocks you will see today that tell Rover how to turn.
-When you see 'Turn left 90 degrees', Rover is turning a quarter turn to the left.
-When you see 'Turn right 90 degrees', Rover is turning a quarter turn to the right."
+When you see 'Turn left 90 degrees,' Rover is turning a quarter turn to the left.
+When you see 'Turn right 90 degrees,' Rover is turning a quarter turn to the right."

 ![slides-rover](./images/slides-rover.png)

 - [ ] **Debugging:** Students move their rover around their paper maze to identify where in the given sequence there is a bug.

-> > "Move Rover around the maze as you read the sequence of code on your paper.
+> > "Move Rover on the maze as you read the sequence of code on your paper.
 Identify where in the sequence there is a bug (error) and how would you fix it."

 <note title='Slides'>![slides-sequence](./images/slides-seq.png)
 </note>